 - L0p mode – enabling traffic to run on a reduced number of lanes to save power

 - A new PIPE specification – for the PHY to Controller interface

 PCIe 6.0 Fun Fact: the x32 and x12 interface widths from earlier generations are dropped.
-While in PCIe 5.0 and earlier specifications, these widths were never implemented in the market.
+While these widths are available in PCIe 5.0 and earlier specifications, these widths were never implemented in the market.

 Why PCIe 6.0 now?

-Before 2015, the PCIe was well ahead of the market in terms of available bandwidth required for use cases.
-There wasn’t a market driver to run faster, thus the slower evolution of the specification.
+Before 2015, the PCIe specification was well ahead of the market in terms of available bandwidth required for use cases.
 After 2015, global data traffic has exploded.
 Data centers transitioned to 100G Ethernet (and up) pushing the bottleneck to the PCIe interconnects in servers and network devices.